 Both the capital of England and an international hub, the city of London is one of the most fascinating places you should visit.
 What was once the heart of the British Empire (its slogan was that the sun never set on its empire), London is a multifaceted city that straddles old, new, and everything in between its city walls.
-With so much to do and even more to see, FlightHub reviews and breaks down the top 5 free things to do in London!
+With so much to do and even more to see, These are our top 5 free things to do in London with kids!

 Visit the Natural History Museum

 Established in 1881, the Natural History Museum of London was a testament to the Empire’s global reach; it procured and displayed the marvels of the world so that the people of London could see it.
 The museum is frequented with more than 5 million visitors per year, and is a favorite among tourists, locals and educational institutions as it houses wonderful displays and exhibitions of the natural world.
 Yes, it is free!

 Hang around Hyde Park

 This internationally renowned and beloved park is the perfect spot for an afternoon picnic.
 Because London is expensive, enjoying the outdoors has become one of the many ways in which locals and tourists spend their day, avoiding too many expensive restaurants and pubs.
 Bring a blanket, grab some fish n’chips from a food stall, and lay down for a lazy lunch!
 Make sure to bring a book with you and catch up on some reading and just enjoy all that is around you.

 Harry Potter Fans should go to Platform 9 ¾

 For those who grew up and loving Harry Potter, visiting the iconic Platform 9 ¾ at Kings Cross station is an absolute no-brainer.
 FlightHub encourages you to get to the station early, as it’s become quite a tourist attraction.
 Make sure to bring your camera to snap some quick pictures of you and your Hogwarts trolley!
 It is one of those photo shots you just have to do.